wpyh/frp/README.md

 ## Example Usage

-Firstly, download the latest programs from [Release](https://github.com/fatedier/frp/releases) page according to your operating system and architecture.
+Firstly, download the latest version from [Releases](https://github.com/fatedier/frp/releases) page, choose one that is appropriate for your OS and architecture.

 Put `frps` and `frps.ini` onto your server A with public IP.

 Put `frpc` and `frpc.ini` onto your server B in LAN (that can't be connected from public Internet).

-### Access your computer in LAN by SSH
+### SSH to your server behind NAT or firewall

 1. Modify `frps.ini` on server A and set the `bind_port` to be connected to frp clients: